umarfarook882/Tornado_Demo_Vuln_App/README.md

     7.So now, we have have the rules ready to block SQL injection attack :)

-    8.Check the below video to see how it works.. :)
+    8.Check the below video to see how it works... :)

 ## Demo Video